Avutometinib and Defactinib: A Guide to the LGSOC Treatment

 Together, these medications create a more complete blockade of the signaling that drives tumor growth and drug resistance in KRAS-mutated cancers dependent on the RAS/MAPK pathway.
 In simpler terms, this drug combination works like a double barrier: one drug blocks the cancer’s main growth pathway, while the second drug prevents the cancer from finding a workaround, making it much harder for the cancer cells to survive and spread.

-The treatment is specifically approved for and particularly effective in LGSOC patients with KRAS mutations, which account for approximately 30% of LGSOC cases.
+The treatment is specifically approved for and particularly effective in LGSOC patients with KRAS mutations, and whose cancer has returned, which accounts for approximately 30% of LGSOC cases.
 These mutations are common drivers of this cancer, making these patients ideal candidates for this targeted therapy approach.

 Who Can Benefit from Avutometinib and Defactinib?